WTF - The rising trend of spoiler filled trailers!

 Thankfully not all movies have fallen victim to this worrying trend of baring all in their trailers, with last Christmas uber hit The Force Awakens managing to keep most of its secrets hidden from audiences, which is no doubt reflected in the movies warm reception by critics and fans and its massive box office takings.
 Movie studios and marketing companies need to remember that, as in horror movies, less is more.
 Rather than revealing all of a movies biggest moments movie trailers should generate interest by asking questions not showing the answers.
 These questions will fuel the desire of movie fans to watch the movie in the theater; revealing the answers will only result in audiences waiting for the home release, while negatively impacting the enjoyment of the movie for audiences and ultimately impacting the movies box office takings.

-More WTF News & Articles
+More Scified News & Articles

 0 Comments